-Skinner and Nichols are among the program's 23 full- and part-time staff members, who include administrators, doctors, nurse practitioners, forensic interviewers, forensic nurses and family advocates.
+Skinner and Nichols are among the program's 23 full- and part-time staff members, who include administrators, doctors, advanced nurse practitioners, forensic interviewers, forensic nurses and family advocates.

 Alaska CARES is accredited by the National Children's Alliance as one of 881 child advocacy centers nationwide and one of 13 in Alaska.
 To be accredited, the nonprofit alliance requires a program to follow its model and set up a "child-friendly facility in which law enforcement, child protection, prosecution, mental health, medical and victim advocacy professionals work together to investigate abuse, help children heal from abuse, and hold offenders accountable."

 Baldwin-Johnson says the child advocacy center model pairs well with Providence's efforts to smooth the way from treatment through recovery for patients.
 For young abuse victims and their families, that can mean helping them through the child protection process and the legal process and connecting them with follow-up medical and mental health resources.

 "I think all of this really follows that easing-the-way model," Baldwin-Johnson says.
 "And really this facility is designed for that and the staff is highly trained to do that."

 The strategies used in extended care for clients include art therapy and pet therapy from a dog named Kiska, who helps put some children at ease.